sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

   sudo umount /media/ucsboep/NVIDIASD
   sudo mount /dev/sda1 /media/ucsboep/NVIDIASD
   ```
-3. I ran all steps in attempt 1 and got permission denied like before.
+3. I ran all the steps in attempt 1 and got permission denied again.

 4. Other attempts:

 I used the - u options suggested in the error for attempt 2.
-Unfortunately I still received an error.
-Here is a snippet from my terminal
+Unfortunately, I still received an error.

+*Here is a snippet from my terminal*

 ## ERROR